-All MBA students will participate in an online orientation course which is available one week prior to the start of the term.
-This course will provide information regarding services, academic policies, and the course management system, and will prepare students for academic success in their program.
-Qualified MBA students with recent graduate credits may receive up to twelve quarter credit hours (three classes) of transfer credit from a regionally accredited institution.
+All MBA students participate in an online orientation course available one week prior to starting the program.
+This orientation, and the support from Cleary staff and faculty, provides all of the information a student needs to be successful from the start and throughout the program.
+Qualified MBA students may receive up to twelve quarter credit hours (three classes) of transfer credit from a regionally accredited institution.